Skip to content

 In addition to the era files themselves, you will need at least 200GB of free space on a fast SSD in your data directory, as set by the --data-dir command line option.

-era file download locations
+era file downloading

 era and era1 files for testing purposes could at the time of writing be found here - these sources may or may not be available: